The Clan Macpherson Museum

 The Clan Macpherson Museum first opened its doors in 1952 to house treasures already in the hands of individuals.
 Over the years it has grown considerably in both size and stature and now boasts a large collection of artefacts and other objects of historical importance.
 The collections are significant to the Highlands of Scotland and to members of the Macpherson Clan in particular.

-To the Museumís acclaim it has achieved accreditation with the Museum Galleries Scotland and the Arts Council England.
-It has also been awarded 4-Star Museum status with Visit Scotland (Scottish Tourist Board).
+To the Museum's acclaim it has achieved accreditation with the Museums Galleries Scotland and the Arts Council England.
+It has also been awarded Four-Star Museum status with Visit Scotland (Scottish Tourist Board).

-The Chief of the Clan Macpherson is Sir William Macpherson of Cluny, the Clanís 27th Chief.
-Members of the clan are fortunate to have their Chief living in Scotland; Cluny, as he is referred to, takes an active part in Clan activities and he has a strong presence in the Museum itself.
+The Chief of the Clan Macpherson is James B Macpherson of Cluny, the Clan's 28th Chief.
+Members of the Clan are fortunate to have their Chief living in Scotland.
+Referred to as "Cluny", he takes an active part in Clan activities and he has a strong presence in the Museum.

 The Clan Macpherson Museum is owned and run by a registered charity, the Clan Macpherson Museum Trust (registered in Scotland, charity number SC020005).

 There is no government or local authority funding available to the Clan Macpherson Museum.
 It relies totally on donations from visitors and members of the Clan Macpherson Association for its existence and continual growth.